Home / Blog

 - Peacock/parti-color (blend of blue, green, and sometimes yellow)

-Diamonds are found in the following main colors:
+Diamond is found in the following main colors:

 - White (colorless)